graphql-dotnet/authorization/README.md

 * Register the authorization classes in your DI container - `IAuthorizationEvaluator`, `AuthorizationSettings`, and the `AuthorizationValidationRule`.
 * Provide a custom `UserContext` class that implements `IProvideClaimsPrincipal`.
 * Add policies to the `AuthorizationSettings`.
-* Apply a policy to a GraphType or Field (which implement `IProvideMetadata`) using `AuthorizeWith(string policy)`.
+* Apply a policy to a GraphType or Field (both implement `IProvideMetadata`):
-* Make sure the `AuthorizationValidationRule` is registered with your Schema (depending on your server implementation, you may only need to register it in your DI container)
+  - using `AuthorizeWith(string policy)` extension method
+  - or with `GraphQLAuthorize` attribute if using Schema + Handler syntax.
 * The `AuthorizationValidationRule` will run and verify the policies based on the registered policies.
 * You can write your own `IAuthorizationRequirement`.
-* Use `GraphQLAuthorize` attribute if using Schema First syntax.

 # Examples